BrahimZerd/modalNPM/README.md

 ## Documentation

-The css file can be import from that way :
+The css can be import through the css file inside the package.

+And the modal can be display in that way.

+for an exemple : just change the Form component by a button event with openModal onclick action: